 - The Derek Poundstone Empty Barbell Curl 100 Rep Challenge

 - Is it Possible to Curl the Blob?

 - Pinch Block Curl – New NAGS Event

 - Grip Strength Challenge – Week 11 – Towel Pull-ups

 This entry was posted on Friday, November 4th, 2011 at 11:08 am and is filed under accelerated muscular development, feats, feats of strength, Grip Sport, grip strength, strength training muscle building workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.